php-saas/php-saas.com/docs/early-access.md

 - Code quality with PHPStan level 5 and ESLint
 - Code style with Laravel Pint and Prettier
 - GitHub Actions CI/CD (coming soon)
-- Cli tool to create new projects (coming soon)
+- Cli tool to create new projects

 ## How to contribute?